iffigueroa/Satellite-Classification/README.md

 The project includes Jupyter notebooks for data cleaning and modeling.
 These notebooks can be run locally after installing Jupyter or using Google Colab, each notebook should have a link to open in Colab.

 1. **Data Cleaning Notebook**: This notebook preprocesses the dataset, handling missing values, encoding categorical variables, and performing feature scaling to prepare the data for modeling.
 Please run this first, as it produces a clean dataset for model building.
 2. **Supervised Learning Notebook**: This notebook explores the use of KNN (K-Nearest Neighbors) and Decision Trees for satellite classification.
-It includes data splitting, model training, evaluation, and hyperparameter tuning.
 3. **Unsupervised Learning Notebook**: This notebook investigates the use of KMEANS and DBSCAN clustering algorithms for satellite classification.
-It includes clustering, cluster visualization, and evaluation.